aymenhafeez/PiBot/README.md

 # PiBot
 PiBot is a project aiming to make an autonomous robot.
-It can currently follow a track by detecting the lane edges through a camera, and avoid obstacles.
-A lot of the code could do with some cleaning up (for example, the plethora of if/elif statements) , which I will hopefully do eventually, but currently I am just trying to get things to work.
+A lot of the code could do with some cleaning up (for example, the plethora of if/elif statements), which I will hopefully do eventually, but currently I am just trying to get things to work.

 ## Parts
 Raspberry Pi 3 B+